Wirecloud/wirecloud/docs/source/devel.rst

 Writing custom themes
 ---------------------

-If you want to customize the look and fell of EzWeb you need to write a custom `theme`.
+If you want to customize the look and fell of Wirecloud you need to write a custom `theme`.
 Doing so it's not a difficult task.
 These are the things you can do by writing a custom theme:

 - Change CSS files
 - Replace or add images
 - Add custom Javascript files
 - Change Django templates

-EzWeb comes with a very basic theme called the `default theme`.
+Wirecloud comes with a very basic theme called the `default theme`.
 It is very useful for two reasons:

 - It's a good starting point to learn how to write a theme.
 - Your theme does not need to define everything.
-If something is not found in it, Ezweb will use the matching file in the default theme.
+If something is not found in it, Wirecloud will use the matching file in the default theme.

 Anatomy of a theme
 ~~~~~~~~~~~~~~~~~~

 A theme is a python package with just an __init__.py file on it.
-It doesn't need
+It doesn't
-to be a Django application but you can choose to add more funcionality on it
+need to be a Django application but you can choose to add more funcionality on
-(e. g. custom views or models) if your want and make it a real Django app.
-It's
+it (e. g. custom views or models) if your want and make it a real Django app.
-just not required.
+It's just not required.

 Then, there are two main directories in a theme: